Rajpratik71/eucalyptus-wiki/Eucalyptus-Mailing-Lists.md

 **To see archives and for more information, visit https://groups.google.com/a/eucalyptus.com/forum/#!forum/euca-users**

-## develop@eucalyptus.com

-This mailing list is for Eucalyptus developers.
-If you're hacking on Eucalyptus code, including AWS tools that work with Eucalyptus, you should join this list.

-**To subscribe, send an email to develop+subscribe@eucalyptus.com and then reply to the subsequent email.**

-**To see archives and for more information, visit https://groups.google.com/a/eucalyptus.com/forum/#!forum/develop**
 ## euca-docs@eucalyptus.com

 This mailing list is for the Eucalyptus documentation team.
 If you're interested in contributing to Eucalyptus documentation, or if you have questions about our docs, this is the right list for you.